Immunity is the body’s self-defense mechanism to keep diseases at bay.

 - Acquired immunity (Adaptive immunity)

-This is the immunity present from the birth of an individual or animal.
-It is a non-specific type of defense with different types of barriers to prevent the entry of pathogens into the body.
-This innate immunity has 4 four important barriers for immunity like
+It consists of different types of barriers that prevent the entry of microbes into the body.
+This innate immunity has 4 four components, like

 - Physical barrier